Skip to content

 storage:

-mongo: true # we'll persist the last-known desired count
+mongo: true # persist the last-applied floor across restarts

 capabilities: